Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Though initially the disease was only seen around Sandringham, within the next few years, similar cases were being reported across the country and it seemed that whatever was behind the sickness was rapidly spreading.

-In 2010, the Animal Health Trust, a charitable organisation that aims to help animals live healthier and happier lives through research into disease, began investigating SCI.
+In 2010, the Animal Health Trust, a charitable organisation that aims to help animals live healthier and happier lives through research into the disease, began investigating SCI.
 Currently, the research is ongoing and no definitive explanation for the condition or why it affects some dogs and not others has been put forward.

 The lack of knowledge surrounding SCI has turned it into a monster in the minds of dog lovers—how can you keep your pet safe from a disease that you know nothing about?
 Fortunately, there are some things we do know for sure about SCI and this gives us a way to protect our dogs, even if we are not certain about the causes of the sickness.